tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 If the server does not consider the upload associated with this token active, it MUST respond with `404 (Not Found)` status code.

+The resumption offset can be less than, equal to, or greater than the number of bytes the client already transferred.
+If the offset is invalid for this upload, or if the client cannot backtrack to this offset and reproduce the same content it has already sent, the upload MUST be considered a failure.

 ~~~
 :method: HEAD
 :scheme: https